Q: What is Amazon Redshift?

 Billing commences for a data warehouse cluster as soon as the data warehouse cluster is available.
 Billing continues until the data warehouse cluster terminates, which would occur upon deletion or in the event of instance failure.

 Q: What defines billable Amazon Redshift instance hours?

 Node usage hours are billed for each hour your data warehouse cluster is running in an available state.
 If you no longer wish to be charged for your data warehouse cluster, you must terminate it to avoid being billed for additional node hours.
 Partial node hours consumed are billed as full hours.

-You can load data into Amazon Redshift from a range of data sources including Amazon S3, Amazon DynamoDB, and AWS Data Pipeline.
+You can load data into Amazon Redshift from a range of data sources including Amazon S3, Amazon DynamoDB, AWS Data Pipeline and or any SSH-enabled host on Amazon EC2 or on-premises.
 Amazon Redshift attempts to load your data in parallel into each compute node to maximize the rate at which you can ingest data into your data warehouse cluster.
 For more details on loading data into Amazon Redshift please view our Getting Started Guide.